Dr. Storey is a Board Certified, Mohs Fellowship-Trained, Dermatologist

 A Mohs fellowship-trained dermatologist is best trained to determine when this technique should be used rather than other procedures.

-Warning: the attached photo galleries include graphic images of Mohs surgery and reconstruction.
+The following photos are graphic images of Mohs surgery & reconstruction.

 Why Fellowship Training Matters